bevyengine/rfcs/rfcs/45-stageless.md

 1. This will be a massively breaking change to every single Bevy user.
    1. Any non-trivial control over system ordering will need to be completely reworked.
    2. Users will typically need to think a bit harder about exactly when they want their gameplay systems to run.
 In most cases, they should just add it to the `CoreSet::Update` set, which will place them after input and before rendering.
-2. It will be harder to immediately understand the global structure of Bevy apps.
+2. It may be harder to immediately understand the global structure of Bevy apps.
-   1. Powerful system debugging and visualization tools become even more important.
+   1. Powerful system debugging and visualization tools become even more important (but easier to write).
-   2. Sets do not necessarily have a hierarchy, unlike stages.
+   2. It may become harder to reason about exactly when command flushing occurs.
    3. If a single system belongs to multiple sets it can suddenly create wide-spread consequences.
 3. State transitions are no longer queued up in a stack.
    1. This also removes "in-stack" and related system groups / logic.